24 Activities to Add to Your Spring Bucket List

 13. Set up a Compost Bin

-Easter isn’t the only spring holiday we’re celebrating: April 22 marks the 51st anniversary of Earth Day, and this year we’ll be celebrating by implementing more sustainable habits at home.
-Spend the afternoon building your own DIY compost bin (it’s not as intimidating as it sounds) or stitch up a set of your own reusable paper towels, and you’ll be on your way to being less wasteful already.
+Easter isn't the only spring holiday we're celebrating: Earth Day is April 22, and this year we'll be celebrating by implementing more sustainable habits at home.
+Spend the afternoon learning to use a compost bin (it's not as intimidating as it sounds) or stitch up a set of your own reusable paper towels, and you'll be on your way to being less wasteful already.

 14. Make an Easter Craft